top of page

 Exposure

-The analyzed strategy used one-fourth of the capital and therefore was much less exposed to market risk, with the remaining capital available for use in other strategies.
+The analyzed strategy used one-fourth of the capital and, therefore, was much less exposed to market risk, with the remaining capital available for use in other strategies.

 Winning percent